 Explore Parliament Buildings with our interactive virtual tour.
 Navigate around Parliament’s buildings, and learn about aspects of the building’s functions and history.
 Use your mouse to move around and between rooms.

-The Festival of Parliament is on from 27 July to 5 August and features a range of events for the public to explore and find out more about Parliament.
-For more information about the events and bookings, visit us at www.festivalparliament.nz
+The Festival of Parliament ran from 27 July to 5 August 2015.
+It featured a range of events which provided new opportunities for the public to explore and find out more about Parliament.

 Festival of Parliament